-Nurses, doctors and other health professionals are among the most trusted professions in society.
-The evidence from peer reviewed literature demonstrates health professionals are best placed to educate the community about the health impacts of climate change.
+Nurses, doctors and other health professionals are the most trusted people in society to talk about the health impacts of climate change.

-Our Knowledge Partners: CAHA is working with the Monash Climate Change Communications Research Hub, Behaviour Works at Monash University and Sustainability Victoria as knowledge partners.
-These partners provide advice on communications materials, support program evaluation, and share research on climate and health communications to inform the project.
+We also thank our knowledge partners, who provide advice on communications materials, support program evaluation, and share research on climate and health communications to inform the project: